ThinkEQ/assembly-solutions-ltd/src/pages/news/costing-engineer-adam-tunnah-qualifies-in-business-admin-level-3.md

         \

-        Adam commented on his achievement “This qualification has really helped develop my general business knowledge and has helped me understand different parts about business from Marketing to Sales and Accounts."
+        Adam commented on his achievement;

+        “This qualification has really helped develop my business administration knowledge and has taught me skills that I use in my day to day tasks.
+Thank you to Alliance Learning and Assembly Solutions for supporting me through this Apprenticeship!"
       title: Costing Engineer Adam Tunnah Qualifies in Business Admin Level 3
 ---